Capitol Hill Occupied Protest

+History

 Background

 Capitol Hill is a densely populated residential district on a steep hill just east of Seattle's downtown business district, known for its prominent LGBT and counterculture communities and its vibrant nightlife.
 The Seattle Police Department had been protested against in the past.
-In 1965, during the civil rights movement after an unarmed black man was shot by an SPD officer, community leaders followed police in "freedom patrols" to observe (and record) their interactions with the Black community.
+In 1965, during the civil rights movement, after Robert L. Reese, an unarmed black man, was shot by an SPD officer, community leaders followed police in "freedom patrols" to observe and record their interactions with the Black community.
 Since 2012, the SPD had been under federal oversight after it had been found to use excessive force and biased policing.

 Seattle had been the location of other mass protests, such as the 1999 WTO protests and Occupy Seattle.
-The city is home to several cultural institutions created by occupation protests, including the Northwest African American Museum, the Daybreak Star Cultural Center and El Centro de la Raza.
+The city is home to several cultural institutions created by occupation protests, including the Northwest African American Museum, the Daybreak Star Cultural Center, and El Centro de la Raza.

 Protests over the murder of George Floyd and police brutality began in Seattle on May 29, 2020.
-Street clashes occurred in greater Seattle for nine days involving protesters, the Seattle Police Department, the Washington State Patrol and the Washington National Guard.
+Street clashes occurred in greater Seattle for nine days, involving protesters, the Seattle Police Department, the Washington State Patrol, and the Washington National Guard.

 Capitol Hill clashes (June 1–8)

-The zone's formation was preceded by a week of tense interactions in the Capitol Hill neighborhood beginning on June 1, when protesters and police in riot gear began facing off at a police barricade near the SPD's East Precinct building.
-The SPD used aggressive dispersal tactics, including blast balls, flashbangs and pepper spray.
+The zone's formation was preceded by a week of tense interactions in the Capitol Hill neighborhood beginning on June 1, when protesters and police in riot gear faced off at a police barricade near the SPD's East Precinct building after a child was pepper sprayed and police refused to let paramedics treat the child.
+The SPD used dispersal tactics, including blast balls, flash-bangs, and pepper spray.
 On June 5, Mayor Jenny Durkan and SPD Chief Carmen Best announced a 30-day ban on the use of tear gas.

-A group of public representatives (including four City Council-members, a King County Council-member, state Senator Joe Nguyen and state Representative Nicole Macri) joined demonstrators on June 6 on the front lines in response to citizen requests, when officers again used flashbangs and pepper spray to control the crowd.
+A group of public representatives (including four City Council members, a King County Council member, State Senator Joe Nguyen, and State Representative Nicole Macri) joined demonstrators on June 6 on the front lines in response to citizen requests, when officers again used flash-bangs and pepper spray to control the crowd.

 On June 7, police installed sturdier barricades around the East Precinct and boarded up its windows.
-The situation intensified after 8 pm, when a demonstrator was shot while trying to slow down a vehicle speeding toward a crowd of 1,000 protesters on 11th Avenue and East Pine Street; the driver left the vehicle with a gun and walked towards the police line, where he was taken into custody without incident.
+The situation intensified after 8 pm, when a demonstrator was shot while trying to slow down a vehicle speeding toward a crowd of 1,000 protesters on 11th Avenue and East Pine Street; the driver left the vehicle with a gun and walked toward the police line, where he was taken into custody without incident.
 It later became known that the shooter's brother worked at the East Precinct.
-After midnight on June 8, police reported that protesters were throwing bottles, rocks and fireworks.
-The SPD resumed the use of tear gas (despite the mayor's ban), and used pepper spray and flashbangs against protesters at 11th and Pine.
-Over 12,000 complaints were filed about police response to the demonstrations, and members of the Seattle City Council questioned how many weapons had been thrown at police.
+After midnight on June 8, police reported that protesters were throwing bottles, rocks, and fireworks.
+The SPD resumed using tear gas (despite the mayor's ban), and used pepper spray and flash-bangs against protesters at 11th and Pine.
+Over 12,000 complaints were filed about police response to the demonstrations, and members of the Seattle City Council asked how many weapons had been thrown at police.